super7ramp/croiseur/doc/how-to/Plug-a-solver.md

 Finally, declare the subproject by adding the following line in root's `settings.gradle`:

 ```
-include 'croiseur-solver:croiseur-solver-<your_solver_name>-plugin'
+include 'croiseur-solver:croiseur-solver-<new__solver_name>-plugin'
 ```

-At this point, you may check that everything is OK by running `gradle build`.
+At this point, check that everything is OK by running `gradle build`.

 #### 2. Implement the solver plugin

-Create a class inside your plugin project implementing the `CrosswordSolver` interface defined in `croiseur-spi-solver`.
+Create a class inside the new plugin project implementing the `CrosswordSolver` interface defined in `croiseur-spi-solver`.

 A commented example is available in `croiseur-solver-example-plugin`: